 Eligibility – You must fill out an application and provide proof of loss and invoices for all restoration work done.

-Safe Places to Donate for Texas Disaster Assistance Programs
+Safe Places to Donate to Texas Disaster Assistance Programs

 Hurricane Harvey is one of the worst disasters in the US in recent times.
 The victims will need support for a very long time.
-People have lost homes, all their belonging and their jobs as this storm has also shut down local stores and businesses.
+People have lost homes, all their belonging and their jobs as this storm have also shut down local stores and businesses.

 While you want to donate to a worthy cause, you want to make sure you are giving to the legitimate organization.
 Do not give unless you know who you are giving to.
 Be careful when giving.
 During these times or hardship, fake charities pop up online to take advantage of those wanting to help.
 Please give directly online to confirmed disaster relief organizations.

 This is an amazing faith-based organization, that is a first responder to bring disaster assistance around the world.
 They are a 501c(3) organization.
 What is good to know is 88.1% of your donations goes directly to the cause.
 You will receive an automated receipt to use for tax deduction purposes.